E3SM-Project/Omega/components/omega/doc/devGuide/Analysis.md

 are 1 through 3 (the 4D and 5D entries are present but commented out because Omega currently utilizes no arrays with rank $>$ 3, and each registered operator variant increases compile time and binary size).

+For operators that only support specific array ranks, the factory provides specialized registration methods using SFINAE (Substitution Failure Is Not An Error) to prevent invalid template instantiations at compile time:

+- `register1DVariants` — registers only 1D array variants (horizontal fields without vertical structure)
+- `register2DVariants` — registers only 2D array variants (horizontal × vertical)
+- `register2DRealVariants` — registers only 2D Real array variants (excludes integer types)

+These methods use compile-time type checking to filter out incompatible array types, reducing compile time and binary size while catching type errors early.
+The SFINAE helpers (`register1DVariantHelper`, etc.) expand over all array types but only register the matching variants, with no-op branches for mismatched types.

 At creation time, the orchestrator calls:
 ```c++